nixworks/public/news/2014/02/24/README.md

 ##### Egypt
 ### [The government of Egypt resign "en masse", allowing Abdel Fattah al-Sisi to run for President. ](/news/2014/02/24/the-government-of-egypt-resign-en-masse-allowing-abdel-fattah-al-sisi-to-run-for-president.md)
-_Context: Abdel Fattah al-Sisi, Egypt_
+_Context: Egypt, Abdel Fattah al-Sisi_

 ##### U.S. military
 ### [The Pentagon announces plans to reduce the size of the United States Army to pre-World War II levels. ](/news/2014/02/24/the-pentagon-announces-plans-to-reduce-the-size-of-the-united-states-army-to-pre-world-war-ii-levels.md)
-_Context: U.S. military, United States soldier, World War II_
+_Context: United States soldier, World War II, U.S. military_

 ##### Russia
 ### [In Russia, police arrested over 400 people in Manege Square hours after picking up some 200 people outside the court where the Bolotnaya square case defendants were being tried. ](/news/2014/02/24/in-russia-police-arrested-over-400-people-in-manege-square-hours-after-picking-up-some-200-people-outside-the-court-where-the-bolotnaya-squ.md)
-_Context: Manege Square, Russia, Bolotnaya square case_
+_Context: Bolotnaya square case, Manege Square, Russia_

 ##### California
 ### [Public health officials in the U.S. state of California are preparing a report of a polio-like disease whose cause is unknown. ](/news/2014/02/24/public-health-officials-in-the-u-s-state-of-california-are-preparing-a-report-of-a-polio-like-disease-whose-cause-is-unknown.md)